 Lemon

 Lemons are very low in sugar but high in vitamin C. They are recommended to reduce the risk of arthritis as well as heart problems.
 Although eating a whole lemon would be difficult, its zest or juice can be added to almost any meal to add flavour.
-Lemon water is also more filling than regular water due to the lemon’s high pectin fibre content, making it great for weight loss.
+Lemon water is also more filling than regular water due to the lemon's high pectin fibre and vitamin c content, making it great for weight loss and one hell of an immune system booster.

 Guava